coderofsalvation/debootstrap-container/README.md

     /etc/init.d/mysql restart

     # quickndirty to let process wait forever
-    while true; do sleep 1000000; done
+    while do sleep 1000000; :>/dev/null; done

-Then make sure you run the following (as the container user):
+Then make sure you run the following (as the root user):

-    $ su myusername -c "nohup debootstrap-container run /srv/containers/lemon" &
+    # su myusername -c "nohup debootstrap-container run /srv/containers/lemon" &
-    $ disown
+    # disown

-Done! now daemons inside your container will stay alive.

 ### Conclusion

 This is definately not secure or as cool as docker, but it is an tidy way to deploy